apophatic/apophatic.github.io/posts/xml-based-reading-log.md

 xsltproc -o ./pages/library.md  library.xslt library.xml
 ```

 This applies the XSLT file to the XML file and through XSLT converts it to HTML.
 The output file is placed right in my pages folder where it gets rendered not only as a proper document but also according to my already defined stylesheet.
-I leave the output file untouched.
+I leave the output file, the HTML document, untouched.